Raezroth/Linux-ARM-Gaming-Chroot/Docs/create-chroot.md

 Here we navigate into the secondary root directory, then mount necessary device and system folders to use the secondary root.

-We enable X11 connectivity so we can use graphical applications.

 ```
 cd gaming